 Can a parent access help and support directly?

 Yes!
-As a parent you can contact the First Point of Contact on 0345 678 9021 for advice and/or support if you're not already working with a professional who can help.
+As a parent you can contact First Point of Contact on 0345 678 9021 for advice and/or support if you're not already working with a professional who can help.

 1. What is the timescale in which the parental letter would be sent out after a contact has been made with Compass?

-We currently aim to make a final decision following a contact being raised with Compass within 5 calendar days (clearly this does not include those where child protection concerns raised), at which point the contact is closed down and the letter is sent to parent without delay.
+We currently aim to make a final decision following a contact being raised with Compass within five calendar days (clearly this does not include those where child protection concerns raised), at which point the contact is closed down and the letter is sent to parent without delay.
 The professional referrer will be copied into the letter sent to the parent.

 2. If the decision was made by a professional caller to override parental consent to share information with Compass and it met threshold for a referral would a letter still be sent and if so how long after the referral?

 Should the professional caller override parental consent and share information with Compass requesting a referral, and the threshold is met there are two options:

 - If the threshold of significant harm is met then NO we wouldn't require consent, and a letter to parent wouldn't be sent (although the parent would be informed of who made the referral through the assessment process).